jorgejcabrera/HypeChat/README.md

 * Implement those changes in the Sequelize model.
 * Run migration (`docker-compose exec app npm run db:migrate`).

+## Before pushing
+Make sure that all tests pass and there are no code style errors by running `docker-compose exec app npm test` before pushing.

 ## Contributors
 - Jorge Cabrera
 - Rodrigo Zapico